Are you experiencing an anxious-avoidant attachment trap in your relationship?

 If the anxious needs for intimacy are not too big and the avoidant need for independence are not extreme, the relationship can hum along.

-However, that is NOT to say that it will improve or that things will get better.
-As we saw earlier, the anxious partner tends to lose out.
+However, long-lasting is NOT synonymous with good or healthy.
+And as we saw earlier, the anxious partner tends to lose out.

-We have seen that example in the video above with Jack Nicholoson (look at it again, it’s really good to explain that dynamic).
+We have seen that example in the video above with Jack Nicholson (look at it again, it’s really good to explain that dynamic).

 It’s also possible the avoidant partner will start seeing the anxious partner as an enemy.
 They will keep secrets, stop confiding and actively avoid their spouses.